pranshu1840/Sentiment-Analysis/README.md

 ### 1. Install Dependencies

 Make sure you have Python and pip installed.
-Install the required Python packages by running:
+Install the required Python packages by running (would suggest creating a virtual environment before):

     pip install -r requirements.txt